Bev Beaver: Bowling

+Death

+Beaver died on 19 April 2025, at the age of 77.

 Awards

 Beaver is credited with earning many awards throughout her career as a professional athlete.
 As a softball player she won the most valuable player award eight times from 1962 through 1980.
 In 1979 she was awarded for being the best pitcher, top batter, and most valued player in the Canadian Native Championship in Kelowna, British Columbia.
 In hockey, she amassed five most valuable player awards and five top scorer awards between 1966 and 1980.
-Notably, Beaver is a recipient of both the regional and National Tom Longboat Awards.
+Notably, Beaver was a recipient of both the regional and National Tom Longboat Awards.
 The Tom Longboat Awards are given to elite Indigenous Canadian athletes as recognition for achievement in sport.
 Beaver was awarded the Regional Tom Longboat Award in 1967 for Southern Ontario.
-In 1980, she was awarded the National Tom Longboat Award, after being nominated by Tom Longboat Jr. She was inducted into the Brantfort and Area Sports Hall of Recognition in 1995.
+In 1980, she was awarded the National Tom Longboat Award, after being nominated by Tom Longboat Jr. She was inducted into the Brantford and Area Sports Hall of Recognition in 1995.
 The Hockey Hall of Fame included her hockey jerseys and badges in its diversity exhibit in 2018, in recognition of her outstanding competitive hockey career spanning forty years.